FelixOnline/v2/content/articles/2015-11-30-our-broken-relationship-with-electronics.md

 subtitle: >
   When your phone breaks, what do you do with it?
 date: "2015-11-30 12:03:51 +0000"

 # Attributes from Felix Online V1
 id: "5788"
 old_path: /cands/5788/our-broken-relationship-with-electronics-
 aliases:
  - /cands/5788/our-broken-relationship-with-electronics-
+imported: true
+comments:
+ - Hello I log on to your blogs daily Your humoristic style is awesome keep up the good workcanada goose london england httpwwwsanctus1coukukcanadagooselondonengland27295htmlWith thanks It is definitely an awesome websitefifa 17 coins httpchristianbelieversfellowshiporgblogspost2664

 # Article Taxonomies
 categories:
  - clubs-and-socs
 tags:
+authors:
+ - ygr12

+# Homepage control params
 headline: true
 featured: true